-I’d like to (try to) explain how important it is to engage early on with social services, how you do it and what to expect.
-Warning – this post is long, but it is important (and it’s much shorter than the ‘official’ bumpf).
-I’ll explain how it works in Bucks so you will need to double check for your county.
+It’s very important to engage social care services early on.
+I explain here how you do it and what to expect.
+Warning – this post is long, but it’s important (and it’s shorter than the ‘official’ bumpf).
+I’ll explain how it works in Bucks so double check for your county.
 In the meantime take a tea break and curl up on a sofa with this for 10 mins.